 Once you have everything in place, you need to run a thorough test to make sure that your target audience likes the new brand.
 The best way to do this is to try and get a clear sample reading from people who are loyal to the site and also potential new visitors.
 A good way of getting hold of both sides of this audience is to use Facebook ads and see what kind of response you get.
 You could also use PPC ads as well.

-Figure Out How Much Traffic Would Considered A Success
+Figure Out How Much Traffic Would Be Considered A Success

-Now that you have asked your target audience what they think about the rebrand, you can start thinking about what you would consider to be a success.
+Now that you have asked your target audience what they think about the rebrand, you can start thinking about what you would consider being a success.
 Have a close look at the numbers and think about how much growth you would like to have had within one year.
-Think about both the number of visits and the number of converted leads you would like to have had by the end of the year so then you know what you would consider to be a success.
+Think about both the number of visits and the number of converted leads you would like to have had by the end of the year so then you know what you would consider being a success.

 This is important so then you can make changes to your rebranding along the way if necessary.
 Although, it’s important you don’t jump the gun.
 You probably will not have any success during the first few months so don’t be too disheartened if things go badly at the start.
 Hold your nerve and your site could become a big triumph by the end of the year.